 I’ve had to do a bit of learning and tinkering to figure out how to do this.
-I now understand why ETL tools and people that do data migrations and translations are needed.
-I even will allow use of proprietary GUI based ETL tools.
+I now understand why ETL tools and consultants for data migrations and translations are in demand.
+I’ll even allow use of proprietary GUI based ETL tools.

 Anyway the backstory is I created a django project initially for MySQL but needed to change to Postgres later on.
 I had been using a mysql instance and wanted to migrate the data to the new postgres db.